amlsf/localvectormaps/README.md

 I learned how to use an open source GIS system called QuantumGIS to quickly visualize the shapefiles and convert them to a GeoJSON format for displaying as a layer on the map.
 I also used the Python shapefile library to extract data from the shapefile and seed into my database where I then trimmed the unnecessary regions.
 I wrote another Python script to modify the GeoJSON to extract a subset of the data once I determined those regions from the previous step in the process.

-A major task was designing the structure of the database to store all the longlat data so it could be easily and efficiently accessed, particularly to be able to run a Ray Casting algorithm that determines the membership of each home in its respective region, be it block group, census tract or subcounty.
+A major task was designing the structure of the database to store all the longlat data so it could be easily and efficiently accessed, particularly to be able to run a Ray Casting algorithm that determines the membership of each home in the appropriate region, be it block group, census tract or subcounty.

 As for the real estate data, I used the Python csv module to seed the MLS data of over 200,000 homes into my database, while validating, cleaning and normalizing the data.
 I then used a Mapquest tool to bulk geocode all the addresses to to longlat pairs for placement on the map.